Piriformis Syndrome

 The sciatic nerve is the largest peripheral nerve in the body, originating from the lumbosacral plexus and running through the buttocks and down the posterior leg.
 In approximately 17% of the population, anatomic variations are seen where portions of the sciatic nerve actually pierce through the belly of the piriformis muscle.3 The piriformis often becomes tight in athletes, especially runners, or in people who sit for long periods due to decreased circulation in the gluteal region.
 Tension or inflammation in the piriformis muscle can lead to painful impingement of the sciatic nerve.

 There are a number of effective treatments for Piriformis Syndrome.
 Conservative treatments include stretching exercises and systemic anti-inflammatories.
-In persistent cases, localized injection of corticosteroid can target inflammation of the piriformis, providing pain relief.
+In persistent cases, an ultrasound guided localized injection of corticosteroid and local anesthetic surrounding the inflamed nerve can target the source, providing pain relief.
+Dr. Urban has modified this technique building upon his experience as an anesthesiologist treating surgical pain in patients that have had failures elsewhere.